horizoncd/horizon/README.md

 # Horizon

 Horizon is a cloud-native application Continues Delivery (CD) platform.
-Platform team can let the developers deploy their code to cloud and kubernetes easily, efficiency and with best practice.
+Platform team can let the developers deploy their code and MiddleWares to cloud and kubernetes easily, efficiency and with best practice.
 Horizon is inspired by ArgoCD and AWS Proton.

 ## Why Horizon